 When the May Bank Holiday Monday in the UK failed to deliver the dodgy weather usually saved for public holidays I really shouldn’t have been surprised.
 It has, after all, been an unpredictable time.
 It sadly meant a fail for the planned moody photos, but a win for staying dry.

 You’re spoiled for choice if you’re looking for a picturesque walk in Surrey, but Box Hill is a local favourite for a reason.
-This short guide covers everything you need to know to plan your own walk in this beautiful little corner of the UK, from how to get there to what to take.
+This short guide covers everything you need to know to plan your own day out in this beautiful little corner of the UK, from the top walks complete with distances and difficulties, to how to get there, where to park, what to take and more.